Memory-Efficient LLM Pretraining via Minimalist Optimizer Design: Introduction

 This motivates our central research question:

-In this work, we pursue this question through a bottom-up, minimalist approach.
-Rather than combining a large number of techniques, we systematically evaluate the contributions of basic components -- such as normalization and momentum -- to identify the minimal set of techniques (on top of vanilla SGD) that are necessary to match Adam-level performance.
-Concretely, we:

-{\bf (1)} Identify two key components that can effectively enhance the performance of vanilla SGD: gradient normalization and first-order momentum;
+In this work, we address this question through a \textit{bottom-up}, \textit{minimalist} approach.
+Rather than starting from existing adaptive optimizers, we systematically evaluate the role of fundamental components, namely normalization and momentum, to determine the smallest set of techniques needed to bridge the gap between vanilla SGD and Adam, with a memory efficiency focus.
+Towards this end, we perform extensive experiments to identify key components (such as different forms of normalization and different levels of momentum) that can effectively enhance the performance of vanilla SGD with minimum memory overhead.
+We then justify the design choices using a combination of theoretical insights and empirical evidence.